mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 ## How do we decide which bugs to fix?

-The next challenge in delegating the release process was figuring out what the release manager does with bugs they discover at release testing time.
-Do they postpone the release or ship with the bug as-is?
+The next challenge in delegating the release process was figuring out what the release manager does with bugs they discover during pre-release testing.
+Do they postpone the release?
+Or do they ship the release with the bug as-is?

 When the release was centralized on me, ship vs. fix decisions were easier, as I had context across teams.
-I'm looped in to the dev team, so I know how long it would take to fix the bug and how much risk there is of breaking something else in the process.
-I'm also the product owner, so I understand how much this bug would impact customers.
-If it's an important enough feature relative to the costs of fixing the bug, I'll delay the release so we can fix the bug.
+I'm looped in to the dev team, so I knew how long it would take to fix the bug and how much risk there was of breaking something else in the process.
+I'm also the product owner, so I understood how much the bug would impact customers.
+If it's an important enough feature relative to the costs of fixing the bug, I'd delay the release so we could fix the bug.

 If the release manager is not me, how do they decide when to delay a release to fix a bug?

 Our new strategy is that the release manager doesn't make the decision, but they gather all the information from the other teams to let the product owner decide.
-That way, the decision that requires the product owner's call is still in the product owner's hands, but we're minimizing the amount of work that only I can do.
+That way, we separate the process of gathering inputs to the decision from the decision itself.
+It serves our goal of minimizing the release tasks that only I can do.

 ## Side projects